-By any measure, Bhutan is a spiritual place, known for how it assesses the quality of life of its citizens, phrased as “Gross National Happiness (GNH).”
-The term, in fact, was coined in 1972 by Bhutan’s then King Jigme Singye Wangchuck, who used it to signify his commitment to social progress when taking stock of his nation, rather than employing the typical, numbers-based, economic indicator of standard of living — gross domestic product (GDP).
+By any measure, Bhutan is a spiritual place, known for how it assesses the quality of life of its citizens, phrased as “gross national happiness (GNH).”
+The term, in fact, was coined in 1972 by Bhutan’s then King Jigme Singye Wangchuck, who used it to signify his commitment to social progress.
+Rather than employ the typical, numbers-based gross national product (GNP) to take stock of his nation, he used GNH.

 Located on the southern slopes of the eastern Himalayas, Bhutan is filled with rugged mountains crisscrossed by a network of swiftly flowing rivers, which form deep valleys before draining onto the Indian plains.
 This great physical geographic diversity is paralleled in Bhutan’s outstanding range of biodiversity.
 The country is a real-life manifestation of an eco-traveler’s dreamland.

 But there is another side to Bhutan that is not quite so happy.
 The country’s proximity to markets for wildlife parts to be used in unproven, traditional medicines and remedies is a major concern for species such as musk deer, tigers and leopards.
 And despite the emphasis on GNH, it seems, for some, GDP has the upper hand.
 With high prices being offered for animal components, many people have taken up poaching to meet the demand.